FredHutch/coop/_posts/2020-08-19-values-announce.md

   - announcement
 ---

-The Coop team would like to announce a new project for our community: development of the Coop's community values.
+The Coop team would like to announce a new project for our community, led by Lauren Wolfe: development of the Coop's community values.
 Recent transitions for the Coop and conversations [public health](https://fredhutch.github.io/coop/science/tableau-covid/) and [social justice](https://fredhutch.github.io/coop/community/coop-values-racial-injustice/) in the United States have promted us to take a step back and consider why we do what we do--in other words, clarifying our values.

 ## Why develop community values?